 Video Weaver (click to expand text)

-Video weaver is inspired by Stephen Beck's classic "Video Weavings" (1976) - an early hybrid of video and digital technology.
+"Video Weavings" (1976) - an early hybrid of video and digital technology.
 While this software imitates the film's style and operations, it is not an exact simulation of the actual machine.

 The image is generated by mirroring the pattern along an axis which can be set using centerx and centery parameters.
 The size of the "pixels" can be edited by "block width" and "block height", and the direction of the movement can be flipped.
 Using "x-repeat" and "y-repeat" it is possible to program the pattern to be flipped further.
 By typing 0 or 1 separated by a comma the "block" will be repeated respectively without and with flipping.
 Finally each color in the 16 color series can be set using the color pickers.
 You can also share your creation by pressing MAKE LINK.